What do we mean by ‘social, emotional and mental health needs’?

 Universal services: services for everyone: Children’s Centres, health visitors, schools, early years settings, GPs, play and leisure facilities, information, advice and guidance services

-In school Mrs Mason and Mrs Massey offer our children 1:1 or group nurture support.
-If you feel that your child requires additional support with their Social, emotional and mental health, please contact Mrs Wills who will be more than happy to help.
+In school Mrs Mason and Miss Barker offer our children 1:1 or group nurture support.
+If you feel that your child requires additional support with their Social, emotional and mental health, please contact Mrs Mason or Mrs Willis who will be more than happy to help.